misterslin/SlinFireHUD/README.md

 This download includes the following:
 -My config files, including my key binds and scripts (autoexec, class scripts, etc.): I do not recommend installing these but are here for your reference.
--My hitsound (Quake 3 Hitsound, found in the /sound folder) -SlinFire HUD: probably the thing you are looking for
+-My Mumble overlay is also in the "danger zone" folder -My hitsound (Quake 3 Hitsound, found in the /sound folder) -SlinFire HUD: probably the thing you are looking for